niiyy/nx-noti/README.md

-# FiveM notification system by Af0xz and niiy
+# FiveM notification system by niiy